jonnysmillie/project-resources/hotfix-request.md

    * [Website that needs a hotfix](#)

 ---
+1. Who is requesting this:
+    * Individual.
+    * Team.
+    * Email or username.

-1. Please describe the issue that needs to be fixed.
+2. Please describe the issue that needs to be fixed.

-2. Please describe the urgency of this fix.
+3. Please describe the urgency of this fix.

-3. Which device, browser, and operating system have you used to observe the problem?
+4. Which device, browser, and operating system have you used to observe the problem?

-4.